Organizers

 When you tag a journal

-with "Europe Trip 2024", it automatically appears in the of Travel, Fun, and Family , maintaining full context.
+with "Europe Trip 2024", it automatically appears in the of Travel, Fun, and Family , keeping full context.

 💡 Tip: To prevent all content from being filled with the same parent